NajiElKotob/CompTIA-Data-Plus/README.md

 #### Integration
 * **Delta load** is the process of extracting only the new data added to a table since the last successful load.
 #### Data collection methods
+* Web Scraping: This is a method used to extract data from websites.
+It involves making HTTP requests to the URLs you want to scrape, and then parsing the HTML response to retrieve the data you're interested in.
+* Public Databases: These are databases that are openly available for anyone to access and use.
+They can contain a wide variety of data, from demographic information to scientific data.
+* Application Programming Interface (API)/Web Services: APIs are a set of rules and protocols for how software applications should interact with each other.
+Web services are a type of API, typically operating over HTTP, that allow different software systems to communicate with each other over the internet.
+* Survey: A method of collecting data directly from individuals.
+This usually involves asking a series of questions and recording the responses.
+Surveys can be conducted in various ways, including online, over the phone, or in person.
+* Sampling: This is a statistical method that involves selecting a subset of individuals from a larger population, in order to estimate characteristics of the whole population.
+* Observation: This is a method of collecting data by watching and recording behaviors or events.
+It can be done in natural settings or in more controlled conditions, and may involve no interaction with the subjects being observed, or active participation by the observer.

 ### Identify common reasons for cleansing and profiling datasets
 * Missing Values